navinsubramani/homelab-mydocumentation/setup-nextcloud.md

 'overwriteprotocol' => 'https',
 ```
 This fixed the issue for me and was able to edit documents in Nextcloud using Collabora.

+# Setup Next Cloud Client on your devices

+## on iOS
+1. Download the Nextcloud app from the [App Store](https://apps.apple.com/us/app/nextcloud/id1125420102).
+2. Open the app and enter your Nextcloud server URL (e.g., `https://your-nextcloud-domain`).
+3. Log in with your Nextcloud username and password.
+4. Once logged in, you can access your files, upload photos, and sync data between your iOS device and Nextcloud.